samalatesta/samalatesta.github.io/_pages/portfolio.md

 ## Current Work
 As a **postdoctoral research fellow**, I study **infectious disease transmission** using **phylodynamics, mathematical modeling, and machine learning**.
 These approaches help investigate how pathogens spread and how interventions influence epidemic outcomes.

-I continue TB transmission collaborations with Dr. White and Dr. Jacobson, and I have expanded to work with [Dr. Ashlee Earl](https://www.broadinstitute.org/infectious-disease-and-microbiome/bacterial-genomics) at the Broad Institute on projects studying **methicillin-resistant *Staphylococcus aureus* (MRSA)** transmission in nursing homes, leveraging **phylodynamic models** that **integrate genomic and epidemiological data**.
+I continue TB transmission collaborations with Dr. White and Dr. Jacobson.
+I have also expanded to work with [Dr. Ashlee Earl](https://www.broadinstitute.org/infectious-disease-and-microbiome/bacterial-genomics) at the Broad Institute on a project studying **methicillin-resistant *Staphylococcus aureus* (MRSA)** transmission in nursing homes in which we are leveraging **phylodynamic models** that **integrate genomic and epidemiological data**.

 -----
 ## Funding